 Climate/Transportation initiative addresses our ongoing efforts to combat climate change.
-This initiative requires a multi-faceted approach and focus on such areas as fleet management, reducing fleet emissions, alternative fuel and local sourcing.
+This initiative requires a multi-faceted approach and focus on such areas as fleet management, reducing fleet emissions, alternative fuel, and local sourcing.
 All of our healthcare sustainability initiatives play a role in reducing our carbon footprint and therefore assists us in effectively addressing climate change.
 Transportation contributes a large share of greenhouse gas emissions and is a key producer of air pollution.
 Decreasing emissions from transportation will improve air quality and community health.
-Our environment can truly impact the health of our patients, staff and community.
+Our environment can truly impact the health of our patients, staff, and community.
 We continue to pledge to promote healthier communities both locally and globally, and to be an environmental leader in all aspects of our building and operations in a manner that protects the environment and human health.

-Mike Cullen, Melissa Murphy, Jim Prudenti
+Melissa Murphy, John Pluchino, Mike Cullen, Jim Prudenti